cncf/architecture/content/en/architectures/infosys/index.md

 {{< /cardpane >}}
 ## Centralized Data Management for a European Operator
-client’s current landscape presents several key challenges hindering the adoption of automation and AI within the network landscape.
+Client’s current landscape presents several key challenges hindering the adoption of automation and AI within the network landscape.
 The existence of fragmented legacy systems and a complex array of tools, lacking a unified source of truth, created significant obstacles.
 These includes
  - Data silos
  - Disparate data
  - Diverse network